 UBO designs and manufactures a wide range of screens for media retention.
-Among these innovative products is a line of Johnson Screens flat screens used in down-flow or up-flow systems to retain the often costly media and to provide a collection area for the process flow across the entire vessel as diameter or length.
+Among these innovative products is a line of Wedge Wire Screens flat screens used in down-flow or up-flow systems to retain the often costly media and to provide a collection area for the process flow across the entire vessel as diameter or length.

 There are multiple advantages in using our screens for demanding media retention applications: